twitter-archive/libkestrel/README.md

 - Journal - representation of a collection of files (the writer files and a file for each reader)

-- JournaledQueue - a `Journal` and its in-memory components (see above)
+- JournaledQueue - a `Journal` based queue implementation

 - JournaledBlockingQueue - JournaledQueue wrappers that provide a simplified interface for users that only use a single reader (with or without